UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 If there is an alarm event, sending a "disarm" with the node server turns off the alarm, but does not reset it, just like when you do it at the Elk keypad.
 You will have to send another "disarm" to reset it.
 This is mentioned for users of UD Mobile who may want to disarm reset the sytem after an alarm.

+#### Syncing profile changes

+When the Nodeserver starts up and finishes the sync with the Elk Panel it will build a custom profile which currently contains a list of your user names.
+This allows showing the real user name instead of user number.
+If you change, add or remove user names you must restart the nodeserver to have them reflected on the ISY.
+Also, close and re-open the Admin console if it was open while the nodeserver was restarting.

 ### Nodes

 #### ELK Controller